 - Managing daily technical incidents that arise with the help of the tech team.

-- Analyzing the data on a daily basis to detect potential optimizations in line with the strategic KPIs of your company and your client, using tools like Excel to an advanced level.
+- Analyzing the data on a daily basis to detect potential optimizations in line with the strategic KPIs of your company and your client, using tools like Spreadsheets to an advanced level.

 - Performing a consultancy role to explore new business opportunities and potential tests as a result of data analysis.